gisiahq/gisia/README.md

 Please refer to the `NOTICE` and `.licenses` folders for detailed information on third-party licenses.

-### Commercial License

-If you need to use Gisia without the AGPLv3 obligations (e.g. keeping modifications private), a commercial license is available.
-See [COMMERCIAL_LICENSE.md](COMMERCIAL_LICENSE.md) or contact us to discuss terms.

 ### ⚠️ Third-Party References Disclaimer

 You may notice references to **"GitLab"** in server responses, logs, or internal messages.